 Child abuse can result in a prison sentence of up to three years, whereas child endangerment is usually a misdemeanor punishable by up to six months in jail.
 When child endangerment places the child at risk of great bodily injury, then it may be charged as a felony or misdemeanor.
 As a felony, it can carry a sentence of up to six years in prison.
 This is another reason to make sure you always work with a top defense attorney if you have been accused of harming your children or those of others, such as a spouse or girlfriend/boyfriend.

 Like child abuse, those who have an older person living in their home and have been accused of hurting their partners are more likely to be accused of elder abuse.
 This crime can be a misdemeanor or felony and as a felony, it can carry a sentence of up to four years in prison.

-If you have been accused of any type of domestic disturbance crime, please call Vista domestic battery lawyer Peter M. Liss at (760) 643-4050.
+If you have been accused of any type of domestic violence charges in Vista, please call Peter M. Liss at (760) 643-4050.
 You can discuss your case in a free initial consultation located in his office, right across from the Vista jail and courthouse.